Wilhelmshöhe Palace

 Today, the palace houses the art gallery Gemäldegalerie Alte Meister, part of Museumslandschaft Hessen Kassel.
-Since 2013, Schloss Wilhelmshöhe has been part of the UNESCO World Heritage Site Bergpark Wilhelmshöhe because of its contribution to Baroque architecture and the outstanding water features that surround the palace.
+Since 2013, the Wilhelmshöhe Palace has been part of the UNESCO World Heritage Site Bergpark Wilhelmshöhe because of its contribution to Baroque architecture and the outstanding water features that surround the palace.

 History

 Beginning in the 12th century the site was used as a monastery.
 Under Philip I, Landgrave of Hesse 1504-1567 it was secularised and used as a castle.
 This castle was replaced by a new one from 1606 to 1610 by Landgrave Moritz.
 The current Neoclassical Schloss Wilhelmshöhe was designed by architects Simon Louis du Ry and Heinrich Christoph Jussow from 1786 to 1798 for Landgrave William IX of Hesse.

 As king of the Kingdom of Westphalia, Jérôme Bonaparte renamed it Napoleonshöhe and appointed his Head Chamberlain Heinrich von Blumenthal as its governor, with instructions to supervise extensive renovations and alterations such as the side wings between the three buildings.
 After his kingdom ceased to exist when France lost the Battle of the Nations on 19 October 1813, the Elector of Hesse-Kassel returned.
 When his state was annexed by Prussia in 1866 following the Austro-Prussian War, the palace passed from the House of Hesse to the House of Hohenzollern.
 After the Franco-Prussian War of 1870/71, the Prussian King offered the defeated Emperor Napoleon III accommodation there, but after half a year the Emperor went into exile in England.

 From 1899 to 1918, Wilhelmshöhe was the summer residence of the German emperor Kaiser Wilhelm II.
 In 1918, after the armistice ended World War I, the Oberste Heeresleitung, the High Command of the Germany Army under Paul von Hindenburg was moved here from Spa (Belgium) to organize and lead the withdrawal and demobilization of the German troops.
 It remained at Wilhelmshöhe until February 1919, when it moved to Kolberg.

 The middle tract of the castle was mostly destroyed by Allied bombing during World War II.
 The first reconstruction was made in 1968-1974 by the functionalist architect Paul Friedrich Posenenske.
 He completely reconstructed the exterior but changed the structure of the interior for its new function as an art museum.
 From 1994 to 2000 another renovation was made to bring it closer to the original structure.
+However, the dome of the castle was not rebuilt.